John McLaren Park: History

 The Works Progress Administration was responsible for the construction of a scenic drive in the 1930s.
 At that time, the park also featured a stable and equestrian trails, but horseback riding within the park was later discontinued due to the difficulty of maintaining a separate set of equestrian trails.
 The current 318 acre park boundaries were established in 1946.
 A City Planning Department report, issued in 1950, recommended construction of a segment of the planned Crosstown Freeway, which was built as Mansell Street between Brazil Avenue and San Bruno Avenue; however, once Interstate 280 was completed, the Crosstown Freeway was cancelled.
 The park expanded to its present size in 1958 through land purchases.

 Many of the present-day playgrounds, golf course, and hiking trails were added between 1950 and 1980.
 A draft master plan was prepared in 1983, updated in 1988, and issued in 1996, following a 1987 bond passed by San Francisco voters to allocate $2.4 million for major park improvements.
 The McLaren Park Vision Plan was approved by the Recreation and Parks Commission in 2017.
 Improvements associated with the plan include building the Redwood Grove Playground, Jerry Garcia Amphitheater improvements, renovation of McLaren Park Community Gardens, and adding a restroom at the Group Picnic area.
-The park is currently the second-largest park in the City's Recreation and Park Department system.
+The park is currently the second largest park in the city's Recreation and Park Department system, after Golden Gate Park (the largest park within city limits, the Presidio, is part of the Golden Gate National Recreation Area).